 Rothbard is quite traditional in concentrating on political history and the reigns of state rulers.
 However, unlike most historians Rothbard does not stop there.
 He studies the selection process of presidents and shows how political parties are controlled by special interest groups and especially by big bankers.

 Rothbard emphasised that analysing individual actions or organisational policies it is important to look behind the words into real interests.
 Cui bono?
 Who benefits?
 And when studying the ruling elite this usually boils down to following the money.
-Only then can draw the big picture from individual actions and plans.
+Only then can we draw the big picture from individual actions and plans.